Pianoteq 6 - beautiful, vivid, adaptable

 - Expressive: All the detailed variations of the timbre are there, from the weakest pianissimo to the strongest fortissimo!
 What you express on your keyboard will also be what you actually hear.
 The sound of even the weakest pianissimo is absolutely pure without any audible quantization noise.

 - Convenient: Thanks to its rather modest system requirements, Pianoteq is suitable to run on a modern laptop, convenient for the travelling musician.
-The small size (40 MB) and the fast interface means no loading time.
+The small size (less than 50 MB) and the fast interface means no loading time.
 Just a few mouse movements to start playing.

 The many adjustable parameters make it possible to not only adapt the existing piano model but also to create new piano sounds.
 This is one of the advantages of a truly modelled piano — it opens up new possibilities for the creative musician.